Skip to main content

 Costs & Pricing for 360 Degree Feedback Software

-360-degree feedback systems typically offer a range of plans tailored to meet the specific needs of different organizational sizes and requirements, from small teams looking for basic feedback collection to large enterprises seeking in-depth analytics and integration capabilities.
-Sometimes they are standalone systems, whereas other options are housed within more robust performance management systems.
+360-degree feedback systems offer a range of plans to support different organizational sizes and requirements, from small teams looking for basic feedback collection to large enterprises seeking in-depth analytics and integration capabilities.

 Plan Comparison Table for 360-Degree Feedback Software